5102a/vscode-quickjs-debug/protocol.md

 ## Terminology
 * Debug Server: the qjs runtime and debugger that handles debugging requests.
-* Debug Adapter: the QuickJS Debug VS Code extension that communicates with the debug server.
+* Debug Adapter: the QuickJS Debug VS Code extension that handles communication with the debug server on the behalf of VSCode.

 VS Code [debug protocol messages](https://github.com/microsoft/vscode/blob/master/src/vs/workbench/contrib/debug/common/debugProtocol.d.ts) delivered to the extension are basically sent as-is across the wire to the QuickJS debugger runtime.